timmyjose-projects/garvel/design/DesignNotes.md

   needs more deliberation.

-  * Sufficient knowledge of user-level permissions on Windows, Linux, and macOS for creating `kaapi` specific configuration files, directories, as well as caches.
+  * Sufficient knowledge of user-level permissions on Windows, Linux, and macOS for creating `garvel` specific configuration files, directories, as well as caches.

   * In order to check if the project needs rebuilding, a very efficient diffing algorithm will come in handy.
 Preliminary tests suggest that a simple linear scan of the files (with a buffer size